NNN: Next-Generation Neural Networks for Marketing Measurement: Discussion: NNN in the Context of MMM

 \textbf{Model Selection.} Finally, the process of building and selecting models also differs.
 MMMs often involve a significant degree of human judgment, balancing statistical fit against the plausibility of parameters (do they fall within expected ranges based on prior knowledge or beliefs?) and the overall interpretability of the resulting story.
 While objective metrics are used, they often serve as guardrails rather than the sole objective function, partly due to concerns about overfitting and the potential for multiple different models to fit historical data equally well.

 NNN, a machine learning-forward approach, leans more heavily on objective, out-of-distribution (OOD) predictive performance as its North Star.
 Metrics like MAPE and R$^2$ calculated on held-out validation set and, crucially, a temporally distinct test set are the primary criteria for selecting hyperparameters, particularly the L1 regularization strength which governs model sparsity.
 The rationale, supported by our experiments, is that models generalizing well to unseen, OOD data are more likely to have captured robust underlying patterns and thus yield more reliable attribution estimates, even if their internal parameters are complex or non-intuitive.
-This allows exploration of highly parameterized models that might be discarded in traditional MMM workflows.
 This data-driven selection process, which can involve parallel model fitting, can be significantly faster than iterative prior adjustment.

-However, given the novelty of the approach and the inherent risks of complex models, we strongly recommend supplementing OOD performance checks with the kinds of simulation-based probing (attribution, creative analysis) discussed earlier as a crucial vetting step.
+However, given the novelty of the approach, the limited set of examples examined so far in this paper, and the inherent risks of complex models, we strongly recommend supplementing these OOD performance checks with business judgment and context.
+This can be introduced through the kinds of simulation-based probing (attribution, creative analysis) discussed earlier as a crucial vetting step.

-\textbf{Summary.} NNN introduces a different set of trade-offs compared to traditional MMMs.
+\textbf{Summary.} As it covers a slightly different set of potential use cases, NNN introduces a different set of trade-offs compared to MMM.
 It seems to excel in leveraging rich embedding representations, modeling complex non-linearities and long-term temporal dynamics via its neural and Transformer components, and utilizing predictive performance on holdout data for model selection.
-Traditional approaches, particularly Bayesian MMMs, currently hold advantages in direct parameter interpretability and built-in uncertainty quantification.
-NNN represents a promising direction, especially suited for scenarios rich in contextual data where capturing complex interactions and long-range effects is paramount, though further validation and development.
+Current MMM approaches, particularly Bayesian MMMs, hold advantages in direct parameter interpretability and built-in uncertainty quantification.
+NNN represents a promising research direction, especially suited for scenarios rich in contextual data where capturing complex interactions and long-range effects is paramount, though further validation and development is needed.